top of page

 Investment costs

 The standout difference between the two offerings is investment costs - we are saving our clients over £8,000 per year!
 We believe investment management is commoditised, and keeping costs low is essential to our investment philosophy and it's how we invest our clients' money.
-The market is incredibly difficult to outperform, and we don't consider paying fund managers large sums to be a good use of our clients' money.
+The market is incredibly difficult to outperform, and we don't consider paying fund managers large sums a good use of our clients' money.

 Flat adviser fees

 We make no apologies that the majority of the fees the client will now be paying will go to the adviser.
 We feel this is where the real value will be added, with investments (as mentioned above) and platforms being commoditised.
 For this client, we are charging a flat fee of £7,200 a year, increasing with inflation.
-We feel this removes as many biases as possible (there is no conflict-free fee model).
+We feel this removes as many biases as possible (there is no conflict-free fee model!).
 We wrote about some of these biases in our guide to financial adviser fees, a key one being that with the flat fee model, the adviser doesn't get paid less if the client starts spending their money in retirement (it's something we actively encourage).
 An adviser charging on a conventional percentage-based model will have this (potential) conflict.

 Conclusion